kammitama5/kammitama5.github.io/_posts/2018-7-18-Wednesday-July-18th.md

 - I was reading this [book](https://goalkicker.com/HaskellBook/HaskellNotesForProfessionals.pdf) (warning: this is a pdf link!).
 There are some interesting solutions for things, like the sieve of Eratosthenes.
 I have no idea how I found it.
 I might have been looking up something on Typeclasses.
   I think I understand it a lot better now.
 I skipped ahead to functional patterns today in Hbook, since that's closer to where I really am in the book (I just went back to Typeclasses to try to nail it down).
+  I'm slower at learning this stuff because I'm used to taking forever on something until I get it.
+But I'll keep coming back to it until I get it.
 I'm almost there for understanding
   Typeclasses, but still think I need to spend more time on it.
 That and type-tetris (getting better at it).

 ## Unit